Shandel05/NSG/README.md

 <h2>Operating Systems Used </h2>

 - Windows 10 (21H2)
-- Ubuntu Server 20.04
+- Linux "Ubuntu" Server 20.04

 <h2>The Set-Up</h2>

 Within Azure, I created two VMs within the same virtual network to ensure that they are able to communicate with each other.
-One VM will have Windows 10 Pro while the other uses Ubuntu.
+One VM will have Windows 10 Pro while the other uses Linux "Ubuntu".
 The Windows VM will connect to the other via the command line/PowerShell.

 <h2>Actions and Observations</h2>